psychemedia/island-storynotes/hideaway-smuggler.md

 FROM days gone by a tale is told
 OF smugglers and their cunning
-The tale of these theee Shanklin men
+The tale of these three Shanklin men
-Tailorr, Briggs and Dunning
+Tailor, Briggs and Dunning

 They use a special hideaway
 And devised the perfect plan
 They knew that they could well outwit
-Each one every excise man
+Each and every excise man

 Their devious scheme was simple
-Foe them no hidden cove
+For them no hidden cove
 In Sandown Bay in open view
-They'd being ashore their trove
+They'd bring ashore their trove

 Once on the beach the brandy kegs
 Were winched up nice and steady